liufeng2317/ADFWI/README.md

 ****

-It is worth mentioning that here we show the performance of different objective functions under **poorer initial models**, and under better initial model conditions, each objective function performs better, and the relevant results can be found in [Better Initial Model](./examples/acoustic/02-misfit-functions-test/01-Marmousi2-Test/).
+It is important to note that we present the performance of various objective functions under **poorer initial models**.
+When using better initial model conditions, each objective function demonstrates improved performance.
+Relevant results can be found in [Better Initial Model](./examples/acoustic/02-misfit-functions-test/01-Marmousi2-Test/).

 <table style="width: 100%; table-layout: fixed;">